Jump to a specific page - are you interested in:

 When you are a licensed contractor, you have access to assignments that unlicensed contractors do not.
 Many assignments that require a license are bigger and more profitable.
 Because you can take on more types of projects, you have a higher earning potential than unlicensed professionals.

-Having the certification in place also allows you to charger higher rates as customers are usually willing to pay more for your services.
+Having the certification in place also allows you to charge higher rates as customers are usually willing to pay more for your services.

 How to Get a Contractor's License in Texas